elgarcito/solvd-2-block-homework-8/readme.md

 Date, List, and complex objects should be covered.
 Parse XML using JAXB.

+### Solution:
+The JAXB annotations were added in order to parse xml file.

+The annotations are in the classes:
+* batchInfo.java, employee.java, equipmentForTestModel.java, essayModule.java,
+labTestReport.java

+The date annotations are in classes: employee.java, equipmentForTestModel.java, labTestReport.java

+Because of the nature of our project, any of the objects contains a list of other objects, so the class EssayModuleList is created with essayModuleList.xml and essayModuleList.xsd.
+This class contains a list of the type EssayModule class and also contains the annotations required for a list type in JAXB

 ### 28/12/2023
 Create one XML file and XSD schema for at least 5 classes from the below hierarchy.